angular-midway/angular-midway/README.md

 Please insure you have already setup the environment follow karma-cucumber-js instruction.
-And then in the step definition add additional row, it's not a good way, but you have to, I will improve later.
+And then in the step definition add additional row, it's not a good way, but you have to, I'm going to improve it later.

 ``` JavaScript
 __adapter__.addStepDefinitions(function (scenario) {